 The large, diverse population of children in Northern California need sub-specialists in Developmental-Behavioral Pediatrics and general pediatric health care providers specially trained in DBP to screen, assess, diagnose, treat, and manage developmental and behavioral problems.

+We will recruit, admit and educate pediatric fellows, using a comprehensive curriculum.
+We will provide training and experiences such that fellows complete a scholarly project, present at national meetings or write manuscripts and also provide leadership in the community.
 We will educate all pediatric residents in DBP, including their one-month rotation and a longitudinal experience.
 We will work with community agencies to understand the requirements for children with disabilities in one California county.
 We will provide CME to physicians and CE to other professionals.

 California Children Services (CCS) -- QI project partner CCS-MTU San Mateo, California -- Case review participant, clinical service provider San Mateo County Health Department -- Case review participant, new project development

 We are solidly on tract to meet the project goals.
 We graduated the first fellow in our program and accepted the fourth.
 Evaluation by faculty shows that fellows are learning appropriate content as well as family-centered care and cultural competence.
 The program is highly rated by the fellows and faculty.
 We have successfully educated the pediatric residents in Developmental-Behavioral pediatrics.
 This year we added an undergraduate course to the program.
 Eleven undergraduates took the course, creating a pipeline for MCH professions.
 The faculty and fellows have presented regionally, nationally, and internationally.
 Several manuscripts have been submitted and accepted for publication.